nrs-org/novelslop/content/vol_01/chap_15.typ

   she had a couple of interactions that soon diverged from the original topic, which gave her some new friends.

+  Uta was sitting on the train back home, while

   // apiss mentioned RAHHHHHHHH
   "So yeah, I was talking about that Alice show, y'know, I'm so hyped up for that!"

   "The original story is pretty good, yeah.
 I wonder how good the adaptation would go.
 It'd be funny if it turned out to be the new _Powerpoint Hit_..."

+  Uta giggled.
+Even though school ended, her daily chore of messaging to her classmates has not ended.
+Though it could feel like a chore sometimes, the giggle she just let out implied that she was kind of enjoying it.

   "Please don't!
 That was like a generational fumble...
 I still could not believe my eyes that the animation was THAT bad.
 Can't believe what the